kiwi0fruit/open-fonts/language_variants_and_math_support.md

   I only tested that this would work when exporting to HTML.
 It should work for docx too.
 As about math support:
   * Math would work when exporting to HTML just like it would work in browsers.
 Though on Linux HTML+PDF export may have kerning issues (that might be related to using TrueType ttf fonts).
 See [pandoctools](https://github.com/kiwi0fruit/pandoctools) and [pyppdf](https://github.com/kiwi0fruit/pyppdf) for more about HTML+PDF export.
   * Math would surely work when exporting to LaTeX/LaTeX+PDF.
   * Math would work with caveats when exporting to docx/docx+PDF.
+First problems arise from the fact that Pandoc stores math in LaTeX when MS Word and LibreOffice use their own formats that don't match perfectly.
+Second problem arise